novakov-alexey-zz/freya/README.md

 Client should be managed separately, when it comes to shutdown of the operator by some event.

 fabric8 kubernets-client
 has its own pool of HTTP connections and it is powered by OkHttp library internally.
-This HTTP connection pool has nothing in common with Cats `ContextShift` (or Scala Global ExecutionContext).
+This HTTP connection pool does not use Cats `ContextShift` (or Scala Global ExecutionContext) at all.
 Cats `ContextShift` is used by Freya to dispatch events from K8s to custom controlller.

 ### Logging

 Freya is using TypeSafe scala-logging as frontend library.
 Backend or implementation logging library should be provided by custom controller runtime, for example `logback-classic`.

+### Future work

+1. Add cross-build for Scala 2.12
+2.Decouple CRD Operator and ConfigMap Operator into separate Scala modules.